JonahLeggett/ML_Algo_Options_Trading/README.md

 ## Machine Learning (40 points)
 * Jupyter notebook and Google Colab.
 We used group work feature in Google Collab to be able to simultaneously work on code and make a changes in real time.
-* One or more machine learning models created.
-(5 points)
+* We created ....... mashine learning models

 ##### Linear and Polynomial Regression

-We are using both linear and polynomial regression  machine learning model, depends on what kind of prediction we are trying to make.
+We are using both linear and polynomial regression  machine learning models, depends on what kind of prediction we are trying to make and the occuring trend.

 <img width="463" alt="Screen Shot 2021-07-13 at 6 51 19 PM" src="https://user-images.githubusercontent.com/80833988/125547952-636a2a91-d547-49ad-8885-fc09328423bc.png">